 29. Wildlife tourism, conservation and community benefits in Zimbabwe Chiedza Ngonidzashe Mutanga, Oliver Chikuta, Never Muboko, Edson Gandiwa, Forbes Kabote and Tatenda W. Kaswaurere

 InFocus 8: South African Airways and CSR Jon Danks

 InFocus 9: Hatika Adult Education Centre Supports Community Tourism Development in Windhoek (Namibia) Sisco Auala

 InFocus 10: Keeping More Tourism Spend in Destinations is Crucial for Sustainable Tourism Development Thomas Muller

 30. Prospects and futures for tourism in Africa Marina Novelli, Emmanuel A. Adu-Ampong, Manuel Alector Ribeiro

 Marina Novelli is Professor of Tourism and International Development at the University of Brighton, UK.

-Emmanuel Akwasi Adu-Ampong is a Lecturer in the Cultural Geography Chair Group at Wageningen University and Research, the Netherlands, and a Research Associate at the School of Tourism and Hospitality, University of Johannesburg, South Africa.
+Emmanuel Akwasi Adu-Ampong is an Assistant Professor in the Cultural Geography Chair Group at Wageningen University and Research, the Netherlands, and a Research Associate at the School of Tourism and Hospitality, University of Johannesburg, South Africa.

-Manuel Alector Ribeiro is a Lecturer in Tourism Management at the University of Surrey, UK and a Senior Research Fellow in the School of Tourism and Hospitality at the University of Johannesburg, South Africa.
+Manuel Alector Ribeiro is a Lecturer in Tourism Management at the University of Surrey, UK, and a Senior Research Associate in the School of Tourism and Hospitality, University of Johannesburg, South Africa.